 1. Layout and measure first

-What’s the best distance between lights?
-Dillon recommends finding that distance by dividing the height of the room, from floor to ceiling, by 2 to get the result.
-In this case, the height of the room is 8 feet, so half of this is 4 feet.
+In this case, the room’s height is 8 feet, so half of this is 4 feet.
 Keep track of this measurement, too, and we’ll call this “B.”

 Based on this information, we now have a lighting grid in our plans that looks like this: